wBeckettHills/pdal_tutorial/tutorial/B_Create_Start_Stop_Environments.md

 For the purposes of this tutorial, `conda` is the ideal way to install the packages.
 Installing `GDAL` into packages can sometimes be problematic with `pip`, so while `conda` is much slower for installing, when building new environments it helps to stay consistent with `conda` or `pip` as the primary way to install.
 This is a nuanced topic with many caveats and reasonable scenarios where conda, pip, and custom makefiles or git repo installs can all be carefully installed and used within one environment.

-For repeatable environments, a `environment.yml` file can be used for `conda` (`requirements.txt` for `pip`) and the actual package version number "pinned" to create exact rebuilds.
-This is a great practice beyond the scope of this intro, however, see the supporting files provided with advanced examples you can use to practice.

 ### `conda install`

 Building an environment with geospatial libraries such as `GDAL` can benefit from installing them in groups, starting with the base dependencies and finishing with extra libaries for plotting or `ipython` notebook widgets.